akashchakraborty/QR_TAta_Sky_Scan/README.md

 # QR_TAta_Sky_Scan
 Desktop application to scan the screen for QR code.
+(Windows)

 Prerequisites:
 1. Do not minimize the window where the QR code is present